Discover more from The Retroist

 What is an Atari Democrat??

-The definition of an Atari Democrat varies.
-A 1984 article for the The Philadelphia Inquirer, defined the term as “a young liberal trying to push the party toward more involvement with high-tech solutions.”
-It also noted that, “Since July 1982, it has appeared in the The New Yorker, Business Week, Fortune, Time and […] in The Wall Street Journal.”
-A few years later, in 1989, The New York Times suggested that Atari Democrats (also known as Democrats’ Greens) are “young moderates who saw investment and high technology as the contemporary answer to the New Deal.”
-The New York Times also discussed a generation gap which developed during the 1980s between older liberals who maintained an interest in traditional visions of social liberalism and Atari Democrats who attempted to find a middle ground.
+The definition of an Atari Democrat, it turned out, was quite intriguing and multifaceted.
+According to a 1984 article in The Philadelphia Inquirer, an Atari Democrat was described as "a young liberal trying to push the party toward more involvement with high-tech solutions."
+This term had gained traction, finding its way into prominent publications like The New Yorker, Business Week, Fortune, Time, and even The Wall Street Journal since July 1982.
+A few years later, in 1989, The New York Times elaborated on the concept, portraying Atari Democrats, also known as Democrats’ Greens, as "young moderates who saw investment and high technology as the contemporary answer to the New Deal."
+The Times article also delved into the generation gap that emerged in the 1980s, highlighting the contrast between older liberals holding onto traditional views of social liberalism and Atari Democrats seeking a middle ground.

 Don’t think I forgot about all the Atari Republicans out there.
 I got your symbol as well.

 Get organized my Atari loving brothers and sisters.
 It’s time for a return to 8-bit as a cornerstone of our future technology policy.
 Who is with me!!